vyca2017/content/content/faq/graphql-sdl-schema-definition-language.md

 ```graphql
 name: String! @default(value: "new blogpost")
 ```
 Directives don't have intrinsic meaning.
-Each GraphQL implementation can define their own custom directives that add new functinality.
+Each GraphQL implementation can define their own custom directives that add new functionality.

 GraphQL specifies built-in `skip` and `include` directives that can be used to include or exclude specific fields in queries, but these aren't used in the schema language.